 Prof. Dr. Dieter Brillert

 To ensure a sustainable energy supply, new concepts for energy generation, storage and transport must be researched.
+For the time being, the focus is on hydrogen.
 Future mobility and the optimal use and conversion of resources are also at the forefront.

 These faculty research profiles are not to be understood as conclusive, but rather as a starting point for a further sharpening and, if necessary, adjustment of the research profiles during the coming years within the framework of a continuous improvement process.
 To this end, the faculty will monitor the research work carried out in the individual faculty research profiles by means of suitable measures, make adjustments where necessary and thus further develop the faculty research profiles.